MHZDeveloper/Oversight/README.md

 #### Fifth Step

-Now we can open the Kibana dashbord , in order to do this , go to your internet browser and type the following address (**This should display the Kibana login page , now user the username "elastic" and the password "changeme" to access the dashboard .**):
+Now we can open the Kibana dashboard , in order to do this , go to your internet browser and type the following address (**This should display the Kibana login page , now user the username "elastic" and the password "changeme" to access the dashboard .**):

         http://localhost:5601